kristian-green-byu/startup/README.md

 - Images: Images of each trail are displayed, and a small icon is given to the top player in the leaderboard.
 - HTML Pages: My application has a total of 5 HTML pages to support different functions of the website.
 - Login: I have placeholders with links using HTML that will later support login.
-- Database: The leaderboard will be updated with information from the database
+- Database: The leaderboard will be updated with information from the database.
+Also, information from each user will be stored in the database.
+Placeholders are all implemented to highlight this functionality.
-- WebSocket: I put in place holders which, using WebSocket in the future, will allow the leaderboard to be updated in realtime
+- WebSocket: I put in place holders which, using WebSocket in the future, will allow the leaderboard to be updated in realtime.

 ## CSS Deliverable
 To make things look more appealing, I will use CSS to stylize the website.